'02 MINI ONE: 182 hp

 competition, and I'll need to starting goading him or her to keep the speed up.
 Don't slack-off, stupid driver!

-'03 Cup Cars only come with full-custom parts, but they might be set too low for the long straight portion heading
+Some Cup Cars only come with full-custom gearing, but their boxes might be set too low for the long

-toward Antoniusbuche and beyond (where the hill crests).
-Make sure you address the gearing in these Cup cars.
-'00 Cup
+straight portion heading toward Antoniusbuche and beyond.
+Make sure you address the gearing in these.
+Cup Cars with a fixed

 Japanese 80's Festival